Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 tube

-telescope, connects lens and eyepiece
+telescope, connects the lens and eyepiece

 adjustment screw

-subject matter is placed on it.
+the subject of consideration is placed on it

 mirror